pubkey/rxdb/docs-src/articles/flutter-database.md

 In the world of mobile application development, Flutter has gained significant popularity due to its cross-platform capabilities and rich UI framework.
 When it comes to building feature-rich Flutter applications, the choice of a robust and efficient database is crucial.
 In this article, we will explore [RxDB](https://rxdb.info/) as a database solution for Flutter applications.
 We'll delve into the core features of RxDB, its benefits over other database options, and how to integrate it into a Flutter app.

-## NOTICE: You can find the source code for an exmaple RxDB Flutter Application [at the github repo](https://github.com/pubkey/rxdb/tree/master/examples/flutter)
+## NOTICE: You can find the source code for an example RxDB Flutter Application [at the github repo](https://github.com/pubkey/rxdb/tree/master/examples/flutter)

 <center>